-Beehive Lakes is a 7.4 mile out and back trail located near Sandpoint, ID and is rated as moderate.
+Beehive Lakes is a 7.4 mile out and back trail located near Sandpoint, Idaho and is rated as moderate.
 The trail is primarily used for hiking and is accessible from June until October.

 Good hike!
 Great views!